Analyze SERP Backlink Profiles in Bulk for SEO Using Python

-The importance of the backlink as a quality signal has changed little since the early 2000s.
-The algorithms have evolved, but backlinks remain a strong ranking factor.
+The importance of backlinks as a quality signal has changed little since the early 2000s.
+Algorithms have evolved, but backlinks remain a strong ranking factor.

-In this Python SEO tutorial, I’m going to show you step-by-step how to build a script to scrape the SERPs for a given keyword and then analyze the top X sites in that SERP to find many backlinks Insights.
+In this Python SEO tutorial, I’m going to show you step-by-step how to build a script that scrapes the SERPs for a given keyword and analyzes the top X sites to extract backlink insights.

 - Backlinks count